Blog

 • Be careful what you measure, because that is what you will improve.

-• If you choose well, you will improve performance in general.
+• If you choose well, you will improve performance overall.

-We decided to focus on an M program that computes lengths of 3n+1 sequences, since that is a database update intensive workload that can easily be scaled up and down in both problem size as well as the number of concurrent processes.
-Running the program with twice the number of concurrent processes as CPUs (i.e., with some contention, but not a heavy load), we observed the data in the table below, through the row labeled r2.03-pre.
+We decided to start with an M program that computes lengths of 3n+1 sequences, since that is a database update intensive workload that can easily be scaled up and down in both problem size as well as the number of concurrent processes.
+Running the program with twice the number of concurrent processes as CPUs (i.e., with some contention, but not a heavy load), we observed the data in the table below.

 • The first column is a GT.M version or YottaDB release.
-Each YottaDB release is preceded by a GT.M version, the one through which source code is merged into the YottaDB release. r2.03-pre is the YottaDB code under development for r2.04 with V7.1-002 code and our enhancements and fixes merged prior to the critical section contention work.
+Each YottaDB release is preceded by a GT.M version, the latest one whose source code is merged into the YottaDB release. r2.03-pre is the YottaDB code under development for r2.04 with V7.1-002 code and our enhancements and fixes merged prior to the critical section contention work.

 • The second column shows an average elapsed time (i.e., less is better) for benchmark runs.